facebook/create-react-app/docusaurus/docs/setting-up-your-editor.md

 sidebar_label: Editor Setup
 ---

 Create React App comes with a bunch of tools that improve the editing experience - if configured correctly.
-Here's a few tips to maximize your productivity:
+Here are a few tips to maximize your productivity:

 ## Syntax highlighting